 Bass traps treat low-frequency noise, generally installed in corners, floor to ceiling.
 Acoustic panels are typically flat wall panels, whereas bass traps are more often triangular and designed to fit in trihedral and dihedral corners.
 However, there are flat panel, corner-mounted bass traps as well.

 There are advantages to using either kind of bass trap.
 Triangular bass traps have more mass for sound absorption, while flat-panel bass traps use an air gap between panel and wall that covers more surface area with less material.

 In either case, bass traps are used to augment acoustic panels and to absorb the mid-to-low frequency sounds.
 Thinner, less dense acoustic panels dampen mid-to-high frequency sounds the best.
 Using acoustic panels alone is not a viable solution for managing mid-to-low frequency sounds.

-When purchasing bass traps, consider thickness, height, and value for money.
+When purchasing, or building bass traps, consider thickness, height, and value for money.
 Take a closer look at any the products on this list, and you’re sure to find one that fits your needs.

 *Last updated 2023-09-23 at 13:01 / Product Links & Images from Amazon Product Advertising API